-In their base cases, Ameren projects 70.5% switching by the end of the 2014-5 procurement year and ComEd projects about 74.7%.
+In their base casespertaining to residential customers, Ameren projects 70.5% switching by the end of the 2014-5 procurement year and ComEd projects about 74.7%.
 This may be approaching a saturation level; switching levels are so high that there is not much "headroom" for upwards uncertainty, and www.pluginillinois.org/MunicipalAggregationList.aspx does not, as of the date of this document, list any aggregation referenda scheduled for November 2013.